SynchronetBBS/sbbs/xtrn/dd_archive_viewer/readme.txt

 http://digdist.bbsindex.com/miscFilesForDL/Win32CmdLineCompressionTools.zip
-The archivers included in that archive handle the most popular file formats (ZIP, 7Z (7-Zip), RAR, ARJ, TAR, GZ, TGZ, and TAR.GZ), and they are set up in DDArcViewerFileTypes.cfg.
-If your BBS is running in Windows, the included configuration file should work for you - But note that you will need to edit the DDArcViewerFileTypes.cfg file and change the paths to the .exe files according to where you copied them to your system.
+The archivers included in that archive handle the most popular file formats (ZIP, 7Z (7-Zip), RAR, ARJ, TAR, GZ, TGZ, and TAR.GZ), and they are set up in dd_arc_viewer_file_types.cfg.
+If your BBS is running in Windows, the included configuration file should work for you - But note that you will need to edit the dd_arc_viewer_file_types.cfg file and change the paths to the .exe files according to where you copied them to your system.
 If you are running Linux, that .cfg file also has the Linux command lines as comments).

-If you copy the archivers to a directory that is not in your system path, you will need to edit the DDArcViewerFileTypes.cfg file to include the full paths with the archive executables.
+If you copy the archivers to a directory that is not in your system path, you will need to edit the dd_arc_viewer_file_types.cfg file to include the full paths with the archive executables.

-The configuration file DDArcViewerFileTypes.cfg includes a setup for using 7-Zip to extract ISO (CD/DVD image) files; however, in testing, it seemed that 7-Zip can only extract or see one file in an ISO image.
+The configuration file dd_arc_viewer_file_types.cfg includes a setup for using 7-Zip to extract ISO (CD/DVD image) files; however, in testing, it seemed that 7-Zip can only extract or see one file in an ISO image.